 Software becomes tired, developers start losing interest, users stop using it because they sense the lack of care, the list can be long.
 The problems many.

-People behind great projects can lose sight of what made their app so great in the first place.
+People behind great projects often lose sight of what made their app so great in the first place.
 Then bad choices begin to happen.
 Yet, these choices are cast in a positive frame, because they are chasing some new dream app.
 Or, marketing takes over design and development for whatever reasoning.

 The end product is not always matching the dream app that loyal and existing user base grew to trust and love, even if the intention was to give users a better experience.
-The core point was missed.
+A core point was missed.
 One thing does not always follow the other.
 This is more often learned the hard way.

 Some die-hard users stay, some grumble while others love the new look and the new way of doing things.